 ISO expresses your camera’s sensitivity to light.
 More accurate it measures the sensitivity of the image sensor.
 The higher the ISO number, the more sensitive it is to light, while a lower ISO makes the camera less sensitive to light.

-Basically what this means is that the higher ISO you use, the quicker the shutter speed you can use.
+This means that the higher ISO you use, the quicker the shutter speed you can use.
 With a low ISO, you need more time to get the same amount of light to hit the sensor, meaning your shutter speed needs to be longer.

 You can think of the ISO as a waterwheel.
 When ISO is low, the waterwheel will slowly spin without dropping any water.
 With this method, you will transfer all the water without any loss, but it takes more time.
 With a higher ISO, the waterwheel will spin much faster but spilling a lot of water in the process.
 It works a lot faster, but with big losses of water, or a loss in quality if you prefer.